This Day In Music: September 10

 September 10, 1940 ~ Singer, guitarist, songwriter Eduardo Matteo born in Montevideo, Uruguay ~ Modernised Uruguyan music drawing from beat, jazz, bossa nova and local rhythms.
 Cited by Jorge Drexler as a major influence.
 Has his compositions recorded by Pedro Aznar, Hugo Fattoruso, Fernando Cabrera, Leon Gieco, Sandra Mihanovich, Milton Nascimento, Jaime Roos, and others ~ Mateo passed away in 1990

-September 10, 1925 ~ Singer, bassist, pianist, songwriter Roy Brown, full name Roy James Brown, born in New Orleans, Louisiana, USA ~ Influential on the early development of rock & roll and R&B. As a singer influential on BB King, Bobby Blue Bland, Elvis Presley, Jackie Wilson, Little Richard, and others.
-One of the first to incorporate gospel-styled singing into R&B. Best known for the classic Good Rocking Tonight, covered by a wide array of artists including Wynonie Harris, Elvis Presley, Bruce Springsteen, Ricky Nelson, Jerry Lee Lewis, Pat Boone, James Brown, the Doors, Montrose, and others. ~ Brown passed away in 1981
+September 10, 1925 ~ Singer, bassist, pianist Roy Brown, full name Roy James Brown, born in New Orleans, Louisiana, USA ~ Enjoyed popularity especially through the early 1950s.
+Influential on the early development of rock & roll and R&B. One of the first to incorporate gospel-styled singing into R&B, his pleading vocal style later emulated by BB King, Elvis Presley, Little Richard, Bobby Blue Bland, and Jackie Wilson.
+Perhaps best remembered for Good Rocking Tonight, covered by a wide array of artists including Wynonie Harris, James Brown, Buddy Holly, Jerry Lee Lewis, the Doors, Montrose, and Joe Ely.
+Other well known songs include Rockin' At Midnight, Miss Fanny Brown, Love Don't Love Nobody, Cadillac Baby, and at the time his biggest seller Hard Luck Blues ~ Brown passed away in 1981

 September 10, 1923 ~ Zoila August Emperatriz Chavarri del Castillo, commonly known as coloratura soprano Yma Sumac, passed in Los Angeles, California, USA ~ Known for her extreme vocal range.
 Prolific singer mastered various styles, perhaps best known as one of the most famous voices in the exotica genre.
 Stories published in the 1950s claimed that she was an Incan princess, directly descended from Atahualpa, the last Incan emperor.
 Discovered by Les Baxter she signed to Capitol Records in 1950.
 Her debut LP, Voice Of The Xtabay, was a smash hit.
 She continued to have fame throughout the 1950s, playing with Baxter, Danny Kaye, put out several hit albums (notably the 1954 release Mambo), and perform at venues such as the Hollywood Bowl, Carnegie Hall, the Roxy Theatre, Vegas nightclubs, as well as tour internationally. ~ Chávarri passed away in 2008